Chart Color Schemes

 Lancefield's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Health data shows Lancefield residents have relatively positive outcomes, matching national benchmarks for mortality rates and health conditions.
-Common health issues are seen across all age groups, with asthma and mental health problems affecting 8.8% each of residents.
+Health data shows Lancefield residents have positive outcomes, matching national benchmarks for mortality rates and health conditions.
+Common health issues affect both young and old equally, with a private health cover rate of 52%, slightly higher than the average SA2 area's 48%.

 Frequently Asked Questions - Health